The 2013 Festival

 DOC NYC Executive Director

-Raphaela Neihausen worked for seven years at Mercer Management Consulting (now Oliver Wyman), advising Fortune 100 companies on strategic growth.
-As the executive director of Stranger Than Fiction, she oversaw the creation of its web site; media strategy and growth in season pass holders.
+Raphaela Neihausen is the executive director of the acclaimed documentary series Stranger Than Fiction that takes place at the IFC Center, hailed as “our favorite New York documentary series” (New York magazine) and ”Best Documentary Programming” in New York (Time Out magazine).
+She is also executive director of the Montclair Film Festival.
+She worked for seven years at Mercer Management Consulting (now Oliver Wyman), advising Fortune 100 companies on strategic growth.
 Neihausen produced the documentary “Miss Gulag” (recipient of grants from the Ford Foundation and Sundance Documentary Fund) that premiered at the Berlin Film Festival and went on to be broadcast all over the world.
-She speaks six languages and holds a BSFS/MA from Georgetown University’s School of Foreign Service, graduating with honors.
+She speaks six languages and holds a BSFS/MA from Georgetown University’s School of Foreign Service.

 DOC NYC Artistic Director

-Thom Powers is the creator and host of the acclaimed documentary series Stranger Than Fiction that takes place at the IFC Center.
-Now in its 19th season, STF has earned an international reputation and featured esteemed guests such as Jonathan Demme, Laurie Anderson, Albert Maysles, and Barbara Kopple.
-Powers also serves as the documentary programmer for the Toronto International Film Festival (TIFF) where he presented premieres of celebrated titles such as “Capitalism: A Love Story,” “Food, Inc,” “Valentino: The Last Emperor,” and “Encounters at the Edge of the World.”
-He also curates TIFF’s Mavericks conversation series, where he has hosted discussions with President Jimmy Carter, Chris Rock, Matt Damon, Howard Zinn, and others.
-He has taught at New York University for 10 years and recently received an award for Teaching Excellence.
-He co-founded the Cinema Eye Honors – an annual award for documentary excellence – now in its fifth year.
+Thom Powers is the creator and host of the documentary series Stranger Than Fiction that takes place at the IFC Center.
+Powers serves as the documentary programmer for the Toronto International Film Festival for which he was profiled in The New York Times.”
+He also curates TIFF’s Mavericks conversation series, where he has conducted discussions with Bill Gates, Chris Rock, David Geffen, Neil Young and others.
+He taught at New York University for over 10 years and received an award for Teaching Excellence.
+He currently teaches for the School of Visual Arts Social Documentary graduate program.
+He is the artistic director of the Montclair Film Festival, programmer for the Miami International Film Festival and curator for SundanceNOW Doc Club.
+He co-founded the Cinema Eye Honors, an annual award for documentary excellence.

 Vice President and General Manager, IFC Center